TISUnion/Carpet-TIS-Addition/docs/misc.md

   - Xp orb tracking
   - Tripwire and pressure plate detecting
   - Entity movement caused by block change, e.g. farmland being broken
+  - Calculation of collision boxes from entities, which will be used in e.g. entity (especially minecart and boat) movement calculation, boat placement

 ## Carpet Command Tweaks